The descriptive bibliography of the works of Vladimir Nabokov comprises 14 major sections lettered A through N.

 - A major Nabokov work appearing in a Russian literary journal for the first time is an A item.
 A major Nabokov work is one that would normally occupy most or all of the contents of a separate publication.
 Examples are novels, full-length plays, memoirs, and translations.
 (The special significance of the Russian literary journal is discussed later.)

 The ordering of A items is chronological by first publication.
-Under each A item are the separate editions of the A item which have been published into 2012.
+Under each A item are the separate editions of the A item which have been published through 2016.
 An edition can be a reprinting, a reissue, or a corrected edition.
 It can be a revision or translation by Nabokov, or in collaboration with him, from the language of original composition.
 It can also be an edition with a preface, for instance—such as for an old Nabokov novel newly translated by him—or a set of notes—such as for a previously published novel.
 This is also true of a translation or revision of a previously published work.
 The ordering of the different editions under an A item is chronological.

 This A section constitutes the “books of the author”.
 The 14 other sections encompass different published or publicly presented forms of Nabokov’s works.